sugathb/d1b7182c-04ba-47ba-9ea9-381689fca0cf/README.md

   ```

 ### Continuous Integration
 `Githib Actions` used for continuous integration.
-Each time a new code is commited to 'master' branch, it will build the code and run all unit tests in the solution.
+Each time a new code is commited to `master` branch, it will build the code and run all unit tests in the solution.

 ### Continuous Deployment
-Each time a new code is commited/merged into the master branch, the deployment pipelines will be triggered.
+Each time a new code is commited/merged into the `master` branch, the deployment pipelines will be triggered.
 Docker container to the `Azure Container Registry` and then deployed to `Azure App Service Container`.